 It can be deployed in minutes through a unified portal with a single point of control, in any network environment, and at a fraction of the cost of traditional solutions.
 The result is a secure-access delivery model that enables a zero CapEx, low OpEx model for critical workloads deployed in any environment.

-Provide seamless access for all enterprise applications regardless of origin delivered by vendors such as Atlassian, Microsoft, SAP and Oracle through a single-sign on portal, or integrate with your existing SSO solution, like Okta.
+Provide seamless access for all enterprise applications — regardless of origin — delivered by vendors such as Atlassian, Microsoft, SAP, and Oracle.
+Or, integrate with an existing single sign-on (SSO) solution like Okta.

 Multi-Factor Authentication (MFA/2FA)

-Enable an additional level of security further by authenticating users using MFA across email, SMS or TOTP, or integrate with your existing 2FA provider, like Duo Security.
+Enable an additional layer of security by authenticating users with MFA across email, SMS, or TOTP — or integrate with an existing 2FA provider like Duo Security.

-All access is encrypted using AES256 encryption over TLS-1.2, ensuring that no confidential data is exposed to prying eyes on the network.
+All access is encrypted using AES 256 over TLS 1.2, ensuring that no data is exposed to prying eyes on the network.

-Capture all users IP address, usernames, and actions taken, as well as geolocation for easy compliance reporting.
+Capture all users’ IP addresses, usernames, and actions taken, as well as geolocation for easy compliance reporting.

 Simple User Management Portal

-Easily enable access to all applications--whether deployed in private clouds, e.g. VMware or OpenStack, public clouds, e.g. Amazon Web Services, Microsoft Azure, Google Compute or IBM Softlayer, or on-premises--in minutes.
+Easily enable access to applications — whether deployed in private clouds, e.g., VMware or OpenStack; public clouds, e.g., Amazon Web Services, Microsoft Azure, Google Compute Engine, or IBM Cloud (Softlayer); or on-premises — in minutes.
 No additional hardware or software required.

-Balance traffic load across a group of servers and configure to monitor the health for each application server and apply a variety of load balancing policies.
+Balance traffic load across a group of servers.
+Configure to monitor the health of each application server and apply a variety of load balancing policies.